How Long Does It Take to Lose Running Fitness?

 I have taken the most of the past 4 years off from running due to a hamstring tear, plantar fascia tear, and hip labrum tear.
 Running fitness comes back!

-Over the past 4 years, I have had to take so many breaks over due to major running injuries that I am constantly asking myself: how long does it take to lose running fitness?
+Over the past 5 years, I have had to take so many breaks over due to major running injuries that I am constantly asking myself: how long does it take to lose running fitness?
+Subsequently, I’ve had a lot of mother runners ask me that same question when forced to take time off due to injury, illness, or LIFE.

 How long does it take to lose running gains?